jamesfrh/lunchApp_FE/README.md

 restaurant by searching for the session code.
 6. A user should not be able to join a session that has already ended.

+##SCREENSHOTS
+__Screenshots of the front end pages can be found in src/assets/images of the Angular Repository for reference__

 ### Prerequisites
 1. 3 User accounts have been created in the backend.
 Use these email address to login.
 You may create more accounts in UserConfiguration.java file in the Springboot app.